The Bernheim Petition

-The header image photograph above dates from about 1933 and shows the Deutsches Familien-Kaufhaus department store in Gleiwitz, from where Franz Bernheim was dismissed.
-The photograph is from the private collection of South Coast View.
+The circa 1933 photograph above depicts the Deutsches Familien-Kaufhaus (German Family Department Store) in Gleiwitz, where Franz Bernheim worked before his dismissal.
+The image is from the private collection of South Coast View.

 Franz Bernheim